xames3/smart/docs/source/projects/xsnumpy.rst

 doppelgänger but rather a flexible and extensible system that could handle both the intuitive use cases and the weird edge cases.
 As I started thinking more along the lines of NumPy developers, I began coming up with broader and more general solutions.
-I realised for knotty problems, xsNumPy was slow |dash|
-perhaps painfully slow.
+I realised for knotty problems, xsNumPy was slow... perhaps painfully slow.
 But it was mine.
 Unlike NumPy, which runs like `The Flash`_ which I can't bloody see or understand, I **understood** every line of code.
-And with each iteration, every commit I made, I explored even more ways to optimise it |dash| reducing redundant calculations, improving *"pseudo-cache"* locality.
+And with each iteration, every commit I made, I explored even more ways to optimise it, reducing redundant calculations, improving *"pseudo-cache"* locality.

 Every bug, every unexpected result, and every small achievement taught me something new about NumPy and how it might be doing its magic behind the